Come, come my dear. Act like a woman with a head and a heart.

 In addition to holding a leadership post in one of our many clubs or athletic teams, students may be elected to lead as a member of Student Council, or get chosen to be part of our Host/Ambassador Program.
 There are numerous other opportunities within classroom settings and schoolwide events to take charge: our National Honor Society members (juniors and seniors selected by faculty vote), for example, take on myriad important roles, from tutoring to running charity fundraisers and our blood drive.
 In every case, students learn how to communicate with both their peers and faculty members to achieve a desired goal.

-Upper School Student Council
+Upper School Student Government

-Middle School Student Council
+Middle School Student Government

 The National Honor Society